 WP&P 11-111.
 Groundwater Diversion Standards.

 Flowing Artesian Wells.
-Flowing artesian wells must be capped and or sealed in a way that prevents the free flow of water from the well to avoid Waste or Wasting of water as defined by Ordinance, § 1-1-104(65).
+Flowing artesian wells must be capped and or sealed in a way that prevents the free flow of water from the well and/or annulus around the well, to avoid Waste or Wasting of water as defined by Ordinance, § 1-1-104(65).

 PART 2 – UNITARY ADMINISTRATION AND MANAGEMENT